puyanwei/Pong/README.md

 Pong!

-Attempt at making Pong in JavaScript using the P5.js library.
+Attempt at making Pong in JavaScript using the P5.js library after 1.5 months of learning to code.
 Not quite finished yet!
 Use the 'W' and 'S' for player 1 and Up and Down arrows for player 2.
 Try it here: https://pyan83.github.io/Pong/